 Pass/No Pass Option

-During the first three weeks of the semester, or the third week equivalent for any session that is scheduled for less than 15 weeks, you may elect to take a course numbered below 500 on a pass/no pass basis.
+Students may enroll for courses with the audit grade option on Web Registration.
+During the first three weeks of the semester, or the third week equivalent for any session that is scheduled for less than 15 weeks, students may elect to take a course numbered below 500 on a pass/no pass basis.
 Graduate students must receive departmental approval to enroll in a graduate course on a pass/no pass basis.
 Refer to the Pass/No Pass Graded Work section in the USC Catalogue for details on degree credit restrictions on courses taken on a pass/no pass basis.
-You should consult your academic advisor before enrolling in any course on a pass/no pass basis.
+Students should consult an academic advisor before enrolling in any course on a pass/no pass basis.

 Registration in Graduate-Level Courses by Undergraduate Students

 Undergraduate students will not be allowed to enroll in a graduate course unless they receive prior approval to (1) reserve the course for a possible graduate degree or (2) count the course for undergraduate credit or (3) audit the course.
 Students must present official proof of such approval to the Registration Department at the time of enrollment.
 See the USC Catalogue to find instructions on how to make the request.

 Some registration-related deadlines may coincide with religious holidays.
 If observation of a religious holiday makes it difficult or impossible for you to meet a specific deadline, you will be given consideration for an extension if you contact the Registration Department, Registration Building, before the holiday occurs.

 Note: This does not apply to payment deadlines.

 Right to Withdraw a Course

 The university reserves the right to withdraw or change the hours of any course listed in the Schedule of Classes.
 Classes may be rescheduled or cancelled due to unforeseen circumstances or low enrollment.

 Students enrolled in a cancelled class are responsible for withdrawing the course from their program by Web Registration or in person at the Registration Building lobby.